Skip to content

 Why does it matter?

-Whole-body MRI uses less ionizing radiation compared to other imaging techniques.
-It also has the ability to depict lesions representing early stages of disease even before clinical symptoms arise.
+Whole-body MRI uses less ionizing radiation than other imaging techniques.
+It can also depict lesions representing early stages of disease even before clinical symptoms arise.
 This is the first known systematic review focusing on whole-body MRI in evaluating disease in paediatric populations.

 Clinically Relevant Bottom Line: